 St. Mark School does not assume responsibility for toys, electronics, cameras and similar items brought to school by a student.
 Parents are asked to see that these items are kept at home.
-No SMART watches or electronic devices are allowed unless permission is given by a teacher.
+No SMART watches, iWatches, Gameboys, Fit Bits etc. or other electronic devices are allowed unless permission is given by a teacher.